-Get your bike in immaculate form, If there is a weakness in bike or body then this event will flush it out.
+Get your bike in immaculate form, If there is a weakness in bike or body, this event will flush it out.

-get your bike dialled to avoid faffing around during the week dealing with mechanicals whilst you could be up on the mountain enjoying yourself is the last thing you want to be doing.
+Get your bike dialled to avoid faffing around during the week, dealing with mechanicals whilst you could be up on the mountain enjoying yourself is the last thing you want to be doing.

 Get those brake pads changed, brakes bled and please do yourself a favour by running DH casing tyres with a tubeless set up!

 Although this is the longest downhill race in the world, it doesn’t come without it’s pedal sections.
-There is some long traverses and a few punchy climbs, do your self a favour and get strong on the pedals.
+There are some long traverses with a few punchy climbs, do your self a favour and get strong on the pedals.

 Having great upper body strength goes without saying too.
-You’ll need this for the bottom third of the race trail where there’s some steepish awkward switchbacks.
+You’ll need this for extra stability in the snow sections, as well as the steepish awkward switchbacks late in the race.

 Check Out Lines

-Don’t miss out on limited access to the top of the Qualification trail.
-Throughout the week the top %75 of the quali trail is open for practise, at limited times towards the end of the week they open up the very top section which has a technical rock section and snow too.
+Don’t miss out on limited access to the top of the qualification trail.
+Throughout the week the top %75 of the quali trail is open for practice, at limited times towards the end of the week they open up the very top section which has a technical rock section and snow too.

 Keep an eye out for when they open the glacier during the week.
 On race day this will be early and the snow section will be hard and compact (usually).
 When you practise during the week the snow will likely be more slushy and nothing like race conditions.